 Book Speaking Engagements

 If you enjoy public speaking, you may be able to leverage this into a lucrative side hustle booking speaking engagements.
 Whether for corporate events or as a guest lecturer at universities, there’s certainly a market for creative thinkers to share the secrets of their craft.
 And, this can often run in tandem with a workshop, making for a full day of activities.
 Get started by brainstorming some lecture topics and pull together a short presentation on your work.
 Then look locally for organizations that you think may be interested and move from there.
 Remember, it’s not only arts organizations that may be curious about what you do.
 By thinking outside the box, you’ll be able to land more jobs.
-For instance, if you specialize in wildlife photography or scientific illustration, contact natural history museums or scientific organizations who could be interested in hearing about the cross-over between art and science.
+For instance, if you specialize in wildlife photography or scientific illustration, contact natural history museums or scientific organizations that could be interested in hearing about the crossover between art and science.
 Want some inspiration for lecture topics?
 Watch these incredible TED Talks from the world’s leading creatives.